graysonarts/movement/README.md

 ```

-The metadata section just describes the type of data collected, and correlates mostly with the file structure, but adds contributor and
+The metadata section just describes the type of data collected, and correlates mostly with the file structure, but adds contributor, subject
-information about the sensor used to collect the data.
+and information about the sensor used to collect the data.
+Contributor is who added the data into the repository.
+Subject is the
+person who was wearing the device.

 The data section is an array of dictionaries with a required element of timestamp, which should be a monotonically increasing number
 (int or float) that represents the progression of time for ordering purposes.